 For example, lawyers and accountants provide counsel, opinions, and management to clients in sensitive positions.
-Even if their legal or financial advice is sound — and given with the client’s best interests in mind — they may face claims of misrepresentation, poor counsel, or negligence.
+Even if their legal or financial advice is sound — and given with the client’s best interests in mind — they may face claims of misrepresentation, poor counsel, or negligence (also known as malpractice).

 A client may say certain advice led them to a bad business decision or caused them to invest poorly.
 These claims are often easy for a plaintiff’s attorney to craft and may be hard to escape.
 Regardless of the claims validity, it will require legal representation and take a great deal of precious time and financial resources to resolve.